g5321247/BDD-practice/README.md

 3. So I can always enjoy image with my friends

 Scenarios (Acceptance criteria)
+- `Given` customer has no connectivity
+- `And`  there’s a cache version of the feed
+- `And`  the cache is less than 7 days old
+- `When` the customer requests to see their feed
+- `Then` the app should display latest feed from cached

+Scenarios (Acceptance criteria)
-`Given` customer has no connectivity
+- `Given` customer has no connectivity
-`And`  there’s a cached version of the feed
+- `And`  there’s a cache version of the feed
+- `And`  the cache is 7 days old or more
-`When` the customer requests to see their feed
+- `When` the customer requests to see their feed
-`Then` the app should display latest feed from cached
+- `Then` the app should display latest feed from cached

 Scenarios (Acceptance criteria)
 `Given` customer has no connectivity